Princess Tutu: Anime

 Princess Tutu was conceptualized by Ikuko Itoh, who also designed the characters, and directed by Junichi Sato and Shogo Koumoto, with Michiko Yokote handling series composition and Kaoru Wada composing the music.
 It was produced by Hal Film Maker and TUTU, a production committee consisting of King Records, IMAGICA Imageworks, Dentsu, Marvelous Entertainment and Memory-Tech.
-The series originally aired in two seasons, from August 16, 2002 to May 23, 2003.
+The series originally aired in two seasons, from August 16, 2002, to May 23, 2003.
 The first season, "Kapitel des Eies" ("Chapter of the Egg"), consisted of 13 half-hour episodes.
 The second season, "Kapitel des Junges" ("Chapter of the Fledgling") in R2 DVDs, and "Kapitel des Kükens" ("Chapter of the Chick") in R1 DVDs, was aired as 24 quarter-hour episodes and one half-hour episode; to conform to the format of the time slot, each episode was halved.
 These were brought back together in the DVD release as 13 complete episodes.

 North American release

 In 2004, ADV Films announced that they had licensed the anime series for distribution in North America.
 ADV Films produced English adaptations for all episodes and, beginning in 2005, the series was periodically released as single DVD "volumes" that each contained several episodes.
 In 2007, the series was released as a complete DVD collection of all 26 episodes.
 In 2011, AEsir Holdings announced the licensing of the series and the release of a complete DVD collection of all 26 episodes distributed by Section23 Films.

 In 2018, as AEsir Holdings and Sentai Filmworks are parts of Section23 Films, the latter released a complete Blu-ray collection of all 26 episodes on December 11, 2018.
 Steelbook release was made on December 21, 2021.
 Anime Network formerly offered all 26 episodes of the series, English dubbed only, from their internet streaming site for North America.
 After the service was shut down, the series was moved to Hidive.
-Hulu and Amazon Prime Instant Video both have the English dub available for streaming.
+The English dub previously streamed on Hulu and Amazon Prime Video.